 - Follow your own passions rather than listening to your inner chattering of should’s, must’s and have to’s.
 Consider making some days lazy and hazy.

 - No cat compares her daily mouse catch to others.
-She opens her eyes, takes a peek, decides if she is inspired or hungry.
+She opens her eyes, peeks, decides if she is inspired or hungry.
 Then after the hunt she often returns to her nap.

 - Tomorrow awaits a demonstration of your way to do you.
 Robust Roberta and Hardy Harry just might learn something watching!

-Don’t risk comparing yourself to others and risking living an inauthentic life.
-We need all of you to have the confidence to show up!
+In conclusion, catch yourself, when you can, comparing yourself to others and risking living an inauthentic life.
+Remember, no one in the world can do a better job of being you than you.
+Bottom line, muster the confidence to show up!

 Please check out these related posts: